dmbarbour/wikilon/docs/ABC.md

 The `[abcd]` set is Turing complete and friendly for substructural types.
 ABC programs have a formal semantics as an expansion to a finite sequence of these six characters.
 ABC values always have a Church-encoding and semantics, though developers aren't forced to use them that way.

+## Tokens

+Tokens have the form of short text between curly braces, e.g. `{foo}`.
+Like accelerators, tokens must have a pure local rewriting semantics.

+Most tokens have *identity semantics*, such that removing them from the code does not impact behavior of a correct program.
+Tokens with identity semantics can broadly support performance, safety, security, debugging, and rendering.
+For example, `[A]{&jit}` is formally no different from `[A]`, but would tell a runtime to perform just-in-time compilation.

+Other tokens have *linking semantics*, which rewrite to more bytecode.
+ABC's primary link model is [Awelon Object (AO)](AboutAO.md).
+A link token `{%foo}` will rewrite to the definition of word `foo` from an implicit dictionary.
+Link dependencies in ABC must be acyclic, such that we could link everything up front without changing behavior of a program.

+## Bytecode Extension

+ABC is extensible in context of its link layer.
+In particular, we will recognize operators like `xyz` as a desugaring to `{%x}{%y}{%z}`.
+This effectively enables developers to define their own extensions to ABC.

 ## Data Embedding

-Natural numbers may be embedded using the form `#42` or `#108`.
+Natural numbers will be embedded using the form `#42` or `#108`.
 Here `#` introduces a new zero value, while `1234567890` each have a 'multiply by ten, add digit' effect.
+These aren't primitives, but rather are eleven operations defined via extension.

-Literals may be embedded as UTF-8 byte sequences:
+Text data will be embedded as a valid UTF-8 byte sequence:

         "start with character `"`
          may have multiple lines
          simple blacklist:
             C0 (except LF), DEL, C1
-            surrogate codepoints
             replacement character
          LF gets special attention:
             LF SP   keep LF, drop SP